rushinc/beams/README.md

 - Add a non-linear solver.

 ## Disclaimer:
-*At present this is a playground for parallelizing FMM for UC Berkeley's CS267.
+*At present this is an exercise in parallelizing FMM for UC Berkeley's CS267.
 Nothing here will work as expected.*